opconWizard/opcon-docs/docs/Files/UI/Solution-Manager/Keyboard-Shortcuts.md

----
-lang: en-us
-title: Keyboard Shortcuts
-viewport: width=device-width, initial-scale=1.0
----

 # Keyboard Shortcuts

-[]{#aanchor433} The table contains the keyboard shortcuts for Solution Manager.
+The table contains the keyboard shortcuts for Solution Manager.
 If a shortcut has been implemented for a button, then the shortcut will be specified in the button tooltip.

   Shortcut     Function
   ------------ ------------------------------------